 Let’s not forget the federal funding for emergency services, road maintenance, and the numerous other programs states count on to help subsidize their general budgets.
 Where will that money come from?
 As the Los Angeles Times Reported:

 “This measure would cost taxpayers billions of dollars to pay for the massive transactional costs of breaking up the state, whether it be universities, parks or retirement systems,” said Steven Maviglio, a Democratic political strategist representing opponents to the effort.
 “California government can do a better job addressing the real issues facing the state, but this measure is a massive distraction that will cause political chaos and greater inequality.”

 However, all may not be lost.
 According to a Survey USA Poll, 72% of those polled would vote against splitting the state with only 17% in approval and 10% undecided.
 And, even if the initiative somehow passes in the November elections, it will still be a long road to travel before it could be officially approved.
 If passed by voters, it would then face the California State Legislature.
 Even after that, the initiative would likely be challenged in court and would still need congressional approval.
-In other words, don’t expect to see three Californias anytime soon.We value your comments!
-Please weigh in on our comment section below.
+In other words, don’t expect to see three Californias anytime soon.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com